Unlisted Brand • Nature's Way Dim+ • Treatments (Face)

 It's kind of a double edged sword...alot of women have issues with hormonal acne and hair shedding as they get a little older.
 It seems the things that work for the acne make the shedding worse and the things that work for hair shedding make the acne worse.
 Lovely isn't it?

-I've only just started taking these for my estrogen dominance which I suspect is causing horrendous hormonal acne on my jawline but I just wanted to correct the previous reviewer - these pills contain cruciferous vegetables which I think is what she meant by carciverous.
+UPDATE: I could not take these for longer than four weeks due to developing a very noticeable rosacea-type rash that resembled small red welts.
+I stopped taking them and it subsided.
+After three weeks of not taking them I tried again but within a week the rash was back - please be aware of this as a possible side effect.
+No other changes in acne or weight to report, but that's hardly surprising after just one month.
+Original review: I've only just started taking these for my estrogen dominance which I suspect is causing horrendous hormonal acne on my jawline but I just wanted to correct the previous reviewer - these pills contain cruciferous vegetables which I think is what she meant by carciverous.
 DIM contains a plant compound that improves hormone balance.
 By improving the metabolism of our natural estrogens DIM helps lower high levels of estrogen in the body.
 This alone can help remedy estrogen dominant conditions and restore a healthy estrogen/testosterone ratio in men and women.
-I'll update after I've been taking them for a month but fingers crossed for good results.

 Age: 25-29 Skin: Combination, Fair-Medium, Warm Hair: Brown, Wavy, Medium Eyes: Brown